-- Use personal protective equipment while working if possible, such as disposable gloves and face masks
+- Use personal protective equipment while working if possible, such as disposable gloves and a face mask.

-- Avoid touching surfaces or objects in the home if you can, for example light switches and the kettle (it’s probably wise to turn down offers of tea and biscuits)
+- Avoid touching surfaces or objects in the home if you can, for example light switches and the kettle (it’s probably wise to turn down any offers of tea and biscuits).

-- Wash your hands with soap and water often – do this for at least 20 seconds.
+- Regularly wash your hands with soap and water – do this for at least 20 seconds.

-- Always wash your hands when you get home or into work.
+- Always wash your hands when you get home or arrive at your workplace.

 - Use hand sanitiser gel if soap and water are not available.